Sign In / Sign Out

 The advanced program consists of 24 graduate course credit hours, with a minimum of nine from the School of Accountancy.
-Independent Research (FIN 792) or Readings & Conference (FIN 790) credits may NOT be used to fulfill this requirement.
-According to each individual student’s research interest and specialty, the other 15 credits related to the specialty area can be taken outside the accounting department.
+Independent Research (FIN 792) or Readings & Conference (FIN 790) credits may not be used to fulfill this requirement.
+According to your research interest and specialty, the other 15 credits related to the specialty area can be taken outside the accounting department.
 However, the courses must be graduate-level.

 The remaining requirements can be met by taking elective courses.
-Students with previous related graduate coursework potentially can transfer up to 30 credit hours to satisfy this requirement.
+Up to 30 credit hours of related graduate coursework previously completed can potentially be transferred to satisfy this requirement.

 All students are required to take a written comprehensive examination at the end of their second year.
-Only one re-examination is permitted and must receive approval from the School of Accountancy supervisory committee, the associate dean for graduate programs and the dean of the Graduate College.
+Only one re-examination is permitted and you must receive approval from the School of Accountancy doctoral committee, the associate dean for graduate programs, and the dean of the Graduate College.

 All doctoral students are required to complete a performance evaluation at the end of each academic year.
-Students are evaluated on their academic performance, quality of teaching or research assistantship, and research productivity.
-A student’s advisor, supervising instructor or faculty will provide input on the student’s performance.
+You will be evaluated on academic performance, quality of research or teaching assistantships, and research productivity.
+Your faculty advisors will provide input on your performance.